Ghana: University lecturers' strike cripples study | DW | 09.02.2022

 "We have been talking to our lecturers on the various campuses.
 We are coming to engage them further.
 We are appealing to them to return to the lecture halls while negotiation continues," Amartey said.

 The government has for weeks failed to get the lecturers back to the classroom.
-However, faced with the real prospect of locking down all public colleges, Adutwum told journalists that his ministry was working hard to get the tutors back to work.
+However, in the face of the real prospect of all public colleges being locked down, Adutwum told journalists that his ministry was working hard to get the tutors back to work.

 "Our students are waiting, and we will do everything possible to make sure that our lecturers go back to the classroom," the minister said.